didaquis/boilerplate-frontend-react-graphql-apollo/README.md

 # ⚡️ Boilerplate: Frontend with React + GraphQL + Apollo

 This project is an easy and fast way to start new projects in JavaScript.
-The main goal is provide two repositories: one for the backend and one for the frontend application.
+The main goal is to provide two repositories: one for the backend and one for the frontend application.

-This repository is for the frontend and is made to work with another boilerplate: [the backend](https://github.com/didaquis/boilerplate-backend-node-graphql-mongodb)
+This repository is for the frontend and is designed to work with another boilerplate: [the backend](https://github.com/didaquis/boilerplate-backend-node-graphql-mongodb)

-If you prefer, you can use one of these boilerplates without using the other!
-Feel free to explore ideas like develop your own backend in PHP or your frontend in Angular, for example.
+If you prefer it, you can use one of these boilerplates without using the other!
+Feel free to explore any ideas like developing your own backend in PHP or your frontend in Angular, for example.

-### 🎁 What it's included on the frontend boilerplate?
+### 🎁 What is included on the frontend boilerplate?
 Technologies used are: React + GraphQL + Apollo + Bootstrap 4

 **✨ These are some of the highlights:**

 ✅ A frontend application ready to use!
 ✅ Users can login and registrate
-✅ Separated routes for users with role 'administrator'
+✅ Separated routes for users with the role of the 'administrator'
 ✅ Ready to connect with backend
 ✅ If you don't like Bootstrap, it's easy to implement any other one UI library or use your own CSS